dsobral/ADER/material/singlecell_practical/tutorial-seurat-mca.md

 ---

 Next we calculate the percentage of mitochondrial RNA in each cell and add this information as cell metadata.
+In *Mus musculus*, genes encoded in the mitochondria have names that start with "mt-" (e.g. mt-Atp6, mt-Nd1, ...).
 We then plot the distibutions of total UMI counts, number of detected genes and percent of mitochondrial RNA for all cells.

 ```r